3DSpatialLearning/3DSSL-SS23_HairReconstruction/README.md

 ## Generate Orientation Fields and Confidence Values
 ### Setup
 - Ensure you have OpenCV installed on your system.
-- Clone this repository to your local machine.
 - Navigate to the Hair_Orient2D directory.
 - Create a build directory and compile the program using CMake: